corybrunson/ordr/README.md

 both the rows and the columns of the original table can be located, or positioned, along these shared coordinates.
-The number of artificial coordinates used in an application, such as regression or visualization, is called the *rank* of the ordination \[2\].
-A common application is the *biplot*, which positions the rows and columns of the original table in a scatterplot of 1, 2, or 3 artificial coordinates, usually those that explain the most variation in the data.
+The number of artificial coordinates used in an application, such as regression or visualization, is called the *rank* of the ordination \[3\].
+A common application is the *biplot*, which positions the rows and columns of the original table in a scatterplot in 1, 2, or 3 artificial coordinates, usually those that explain the most variation in the data.

 ### implementations in R

-An extensive range of ordination techniques are already implemented in R, from classical multidimensional scaling (`stats::cmdscale()`) and principal components analysis (`stats::prcomp()` and `stats::princomp()`) in the **stats** package distributed with base R, across widely-used implementations of linear discriminant analysis (`MASS::lda()`) and correspondence analysis (`ca::ca()`) in general-use statistical packages, to highly specialized packages that implement cutting-edge techniques or adapt conventional techniques to challenging settings.
+An extensive range of ordination techniques are implemented in R, from classical multidimensional scaling (`stats::cmdscale()`) and principal components analysis (`stats::prcomp()` and `stats::princomp()`) in the **stats** package distributed with base R, across widely-used implementations of linear discriminant analysis (`MASS::lda()`) and correspondence analysis (`ca::ca()`) in general-use statistical packages, to highly specialized packages that implement cutting-edge techniques or adapt conventional techniques to challenging settings.
 These implementations come with their own conventions, tailored to the research communities that produced them, and it would be impractical (and probably unhelpful) to try to consolidate them.

-Instead, **ordr** provides a streamlined process by which the outputs of these methods—in particular, the matrix factors into which the original data are approximately decomposed and the artificial coordinates they share—can be inspected, annotated, tidied, and visualized.
-On this last point, most biplot implementations in R provide limited customizability, and **ordr** adopts the grammar of graphics paradigm from **ggplot2** to modularize biplot elements.
-The package as a whole is designed to follow the broader syntactic and grammatical conventions of the **tidyverse**, so that users familiar with a this workflow can more easily and quickly integrate ordination models into practice.
+Instead, **ordr** provides a streamlined process by which the models output by these methods—in particular, the matrix factors into which the original data are approximately decomposed and the artificial coordinates they share—can be inspected, annotated, tabulated, summarized, and visualized.
+On this last point, most biplot implementations in R provide limited customizability. **ordr** adopts the grammar of graphics paradigm from **ggplot2** to modularize and standardize biplot elements \[4\].
+Overall, the package is designed to follow the broader syntactic conventions of the **tidyverse**, so that users familiar with a this workflow can more easily and quickly integrate ordination models into practice.

 ## usage